rvhonorato/alphafold-hpc-wrapper/INSTALL.md

 # Installation

-The following instructions are based on the [alphafold repository](https://github.com/google-deepmind/alphafold) and assumes you are using a Linux system with a CUDA-enabled GPU - tested on:
+The following instructions are based on the [alphafold repository](https://github.com/google-deepmind/alphafold) and assumes you are using a Linux system with a CUDA-enabled GPU, it was tested on:

 ```bash
 $ cat /etc/centos-release